 Whitestudiolo [Karen White] – I think that the interiors at The Broadview Hotel are really successful.
 Congratulations!
 I’m currently writing about the Café interior with a special focus on how furniture functions as a key design element.
-Thanks for taking the time to comment my questions.
+Thanks for taking the time to respond to my questions.

 Overall, one of the things that impresses me about this project is your support for and collaboration with local designers, makers, and artists.
 In terms of furniture, I noticed that you used Toronto-based Coolican & Company’s Adelaide bench in blackened oak for one of the Café’s two threshold waiting areas.
 Are there any other examples of furniture that was locally-sourced or that features local creative collaboration?

 DesignAgency [Matt Davis] – Yes, we love collaborating with local artists to produce original pieces.
 In addition to the ones that you’ve mentioned, we worked with local lighting designer Anony on the installation of their Plumb Pendant prototype in the reception.
 Also, we worked with American artist Erik L. Peterson on the concept for the neon light.
 Also this fixture’s fabricator was local and the grandson of the person who made the original New Broadview Hotel sign.